Ye who took our names

 Its water has dried, deep

-and our pots fit no more on our waiting heads
+and our pots fit no more on our waiting

 They overflow their broken parts